-The model is equipped with a Titan 12T 550 motor.
+The model is equipped with a Titan 12T motor.
 The gear combination that comes stock on each model provides good overall acceleration and top speed.
-If you want more top speed and less acceleration install the included high speed gearing (more teeth).
-If you want more acceleration and less top speed, use a smaller optional (not included) pinion gear.
-The included high speed gearing is intended for high-speed running on hard surfaces, and this gearing is not recommended for off-road or repetitive starting and stopping.
+If you want more top speed and less acceleration, install the optional high-speed gearing (more teeth; sold separately).
+The optional high-speed gearing is intended for high-speed running on hard surfaces, and is not recommended for off-road or repetitive starting and stopping.